Find out what there is to do on the Gower Peninsula

-Whether you’re an adrenalin junkie or a young family; like delving into history or being immersed in culture; prefer life at a slower pace or looking for the perfect holiday to share with your furry friend, Gower has something special to offer you.
+Whether you’re an adrenalin junkie or a young family; like delving into history or being immersed in culture; prefer life at a slower pace or are looking for the perfect holiday to share with your furry friend, Gower and the surrounding area has something special to offer you.

 Rhossili Bay was voted the best beach in the UK in June 2010.
 Since then it has received accolade upon accolade, including best beach in Europe and within the top 10 best beaches in the world.
 Why not come and judge for yourself?

-Bluepool Corner can only be reached on foot and it lays 1Km West of Broughton.
+Blue Pool Bay (Bluepool Corner as it is marked on OS map) can only be reached on foot and it lays 1Km West of Broughton.

 Bracelet is the first small bay that you reach as you start to travel around the coast from Swansea Bay and Limeslade is a short distance away.